Frequently asked questions relating to Capital Home Loans transfer of equity

 Have you approached Capital Home Loans to obtain consent to the Transfer of Equity

-Information to consider in in addition to the above Capital Home Loans transfer of equity Advice :
+Important warnings to consider in supplemental the above Capital Home Loans transfer of equity Questions and Answers :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Capital Home Loans conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.